MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-managed-identities.md

-description: Learn how to use managed identities with external tables in Azure Data Explorer cluster. ms.reviewer: itsagui ms.topic: how-to ms.date: 04/19/2023
+description: Learn how to use managed identities with external tables in Azure Data Explorer cluster. ms.reviewer: itsagui ms.topic: how-to ms.date: 04/20/2023
 ---

 # Authenticate external tables with managed identities

 An [external table](kusto/query/schema-entities/externaltables.md) is a schema entity that references data stored outside the Azure Data Explorer database.

-External tables can be defined to reference data in Azure Storage or SQL Server, and there are various authentication methods available, such as impersonation authentication and [managed identity](managed-identities-overview.md) authentication.
-However, in unattended flows where there are no Azure Active Directory (Azure AD) principals available to execute queries and commands, managed identities become the only viable authentication solution.
+External tables can be defined to reference data in Azure Storage or SQL Server and support various authentication methods.

-In this article, you'll learn how to create external tables that authenticate with a managed identity.
+In this article, you'll learn how to create an external table that authenticates with a [managed identity](managed-identities-overview.md).

 ## Prerequisites